FuelLabs/fuels-rs/docs/src/custom-transactions/transaction-builders.md

 {{#include ../../../examples/cookbook/src/lib.rs:custom_tx}}
 ```

 Next, we need to define transaction inputs of the base asset that sum up to **ask_amount**.
-We also need transaction outputs that will assing those assets to the predicate address and thereby unlock it.
+We also need transaction outputs that will assign those assets to the predicate address and thereby unlock it.
 The methods `get_asset_inputs_for_amount` and `get_asset_outputs_for_amount` can help with that.
-We need to specify the asset ID, the target amount and the target address:
+We need to specify the asset ID, the target amount, and the target address:

 ```rust,ignore
 {{#include ../../../examples/cookbook/src/lib.rs:custom_tx_io_base}}